Report: Jadeveon Clowney has Seahawks on list of preferred destinations, but Miami may be the leader

 A few minutes after Wilson’s report came another from Ian Rapoport of the NFL Network that Clowney has met in person with Miami coach Brian Flores and that “there has been speculation that Miami is a possible landing spot.’’

+Teams have to receive permission to talk to players in this situation and indications are that the Seahawks are not one of the teams that has gotten that permission.
+That doesn’t mean Clowney couldn’t be traded to Seattle but does appear a further indication that as of now, Miami is the favorite.

-The report came at the same time that it was revealed that Clowney has also fired his agent, Bus Cook.
+The report of Miami’s discussions with Clowney came at the same time that it was revealed that Clowney has also fired his agent, Bus Cook.

 The NFL Network reported that “Clowney was unhappy with the state of talks about his future, leading to the breakup’’ with his agent.